 Speed test from your terminal

-pong CLI measures your real internet speed with ping, download, upload, jitter, bufferbloat, and experience scores.
+pong CLI is a complete network toolkit: speed test, DNS lookup, global latency, outage checker, and IP lookup.
+Measure download, upload, ping, jitter, bufferbloat, and experience scores.
 Zero dependencies, works with Node.js 18+.

 View on npm